Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/4-gametime.md

 "That’s incredibly presumptuous!"

 "Yes it is."
 He agreed to the charge readily.
 "But it worries me enough I’m willing to take the risk.
-Call it…paranoia, perhaps."
+Call it... paranoia, perhaps."

 *He’s trying to tell me something.* The tone he used was suggestive enough she re-considered the situation.
 Meereo was a little reclusive as Champions go, since his domain wasn’t something at the forefront of the public conscious.
 He was no flexing, strutting monstrosity like that Daar—even if the legendary Stoneback was probably the sexiest Gaoian *ever*—but she had read some of his writings in the technology-oriented newsfeed and a few of his political opinion pieces as well.
 He was possessed of a razor-sharp mind and a subtle wit.
 And who was she to ignore sound advice?
 Like her Mothers taught her: when a male is both cunning and intelligent, consider their opinions carefully, for those are the rarest and most valuable allies of all.